-11. Increase to motor vehicle allowance rate
+10. Increase to motor vehicle allowance rate

-The parties agree to increase the motor vehicle allowance provided in clause 5.6, from 62 cents per kilometre, to 83 cents per kilometre, from 3 July 2023.
+The parties agree to increase the motor vehicle allowance provided in clause 5.6, from 62 cents per kilometre, to 83 cents per kilometre, from the start of Term 2, 2023.

-12. Central payment of beginning teacher full certificate fees

-The parties agree that the Ministry of Education will pay the Teaching Council of Aotearoa New Zealand directly for any fees incurred by beginning teachers when moving from provisional to full certification, over the term of the collective agreement.
+11. Central payment of beginning teacher full certificate fees directly for any fees incurred by beginning teachers when moving from provisional to full certification, over the 36-month term of the collective agreement.
 (For the avoidance of doubt, this entitlement does not apply during any period that the collective continues in force under s 53 of the Employment Relations Act 2000).